top of page

 Question : How do you roll the retractable patio screens up and down?
 Is it hard to roll the patio sun screens up and down?

-& Answer : I use two Made in USA Rollease Exterior manual pull chain clutches to roll the exterior sun shades up and down.
-These are the two heaviest duty pull chain clutches on the market for exterior use that I am aware of.
-They are made in the USA.
-And I also use a Made in the USA since 1938 stainless steel pull chain that's an exact measurement bead match for these clutches to avoid any possible slippage.
-The roll up sun shades rolls up and down easily.
-The larger 16' outdoor patio screens are a little heavy, but you can still easily roll them up with minimal effort.
+& Answer : I use two made-in-USA Rollease exterior manual pull chain clutches to operate my exterior sun shades.
+These clutches are the heaviest-duty options available on the market for outdoor use.
+Additionally, I use a stainless steel pull chain, also made in the USA since 1938, which matches the bead size of these clutches exactly to prevent any slippage.
+The sun shades roll up and down easily.
+While the larger 16-foot outdoor patio screens are somewhat heavy, they can still be rolled up effortlessly with minimal effort.

 & my Video Answer : My video answer showing how to operate my patio sun shades.
 How you roll up and down the outdoor shades.